anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ### Target use case

-We review a single deployment option where all Streams components including their dependencies are running inside a single Kubernetes cluster.
+We reviewed a single deployment option where all Streams components, including their dependencies, are running inside a single Kubernetes cluster.

 In our scenario, we expose several entry points for the external clients inside the cluster (see implementation details).

 A dedicated deployment environment requires:

-* A Kubernetes cluster
+* A Kubernetes cluster.
-* A Storage system
+* A Storage system  .
-* An Access to Streams docker images in container registry
+* Access to Streams docker images in container registry.

 The following diagram shows a general architecture of a single cluster configuration: